wp-plugins/fraxion/readme.txt

 The first release.
 We think most bugs have been solved.
 But of course please let us know if you find any.

 == Upgrade Notice ==
+= 0.5.4 =

+Resolved conflicts with some themes.
+Added a "Register" button to register to the wordpress site when not logged in to the site.
+Added progressive user help to lead new readers through the process.

 = 0.5.2 =